Inner City Life: Critical reception

 Andy Kellman from AllMusic described the song as "emotive".
-Larry Flick from Billboard viewed it as a "flawless gem".
-Ben Turner from The Guardian stated, "Inner City Life perhaps said it all – the sound of an intense and explosive urban city under a hot beautiful sunlight.
+Larry Flick from Billboard magazine named it a "flawless gem".
+Ben Turner from The Guardian stated, "'Inner City Life' perhaps said it all – the sound of an intense and explosive urban city under a hot beautiful sunlight.
 The kind of feeling that something is about to blow.
 And that was jungle."
-Dom Phillips from Music & Media noted its "vocal future jungle delights", while Maria Jimenez remarked "the soulful breakbeat", complimenting it as a high quality track of its dance sub-genre.
-Andy Beevers from Music Week gave it four out of five, stating, "This is the most creative jungle tune yet.
+Simon Reynolds from Melody Maker felt the "gorgeous jazzy vocals and Goldie's angelic/demonic strings could well make 'Inner City Life' the 'Unfinished Sympathy' of jungle".
+Another Melody Maker editor, Sarra Manning, praised the "caramel cream vocals" of Diane Charlemagne, "melting out urban angst platitudes over some more bass-heavy, bubbling fat noises."
+Dom Phillips from Music & Media noted its "vocal future jungle delights", while Maria Jimenez remarked the "soulful breakbeat", complimenting it as a high quality track of its dance sub-genre.
+Andy Beevers from Music Week gave it a score of four out of five and named it Pick of the Week in the category of dance, stating, "This is the most creative jungle tune yet.
 Diane Charlemagne's superb vocal soars over the plunging bass, galloping beats and almost ambient synth sweeps.
 It is a powerful combination that is earning DJ plays from unlikely quarters and deserves to cross over."
-Rupert Howe from Muzik wrote, "This is a masterpiece of melancholy, with all the dark/light, bass/melody contrasts in jungle thrown into kaleidoscopic relief.
+In August 1995, Rupert Howe from Muzik wrote, "This is a masterpiece of melancholy, with all the dark/light, bass/melody contrasts in jungle thrown into kaleidoscopic relief.
 The spectral strings move disturbingly in and out of focus, the low frequencies seem to open up underneath you, and the eerie mutations of Diane Charlemagne's vocals float in the ether, utterly lost in space.
 Emotionally, it's all over the place - joyful one minute, intense enough to suck the daylight out of you the next.
 Anything to make you feel more alive."
-Simon Reynolds from The Observer said it "could turn out to be jungle's breakthrough masterpiece".

-Brad Beatnik from the RM Dance Update said, "Perhaps the most talked about record of this month, 'Inner City Life' is actually only a small part of an impressively large picture. [...]
-The use of the strings and strong female vocals are the defining characteristics on a tune that deserves a standing ovation."
-Another editor, James Hamilton noted that "Diane Charlemagne calmly wails in jazz samba style through swirling shrill strings and explosively skittering 0-155-0bpm jungle beats, weird and atmospheric".
-Charles Aaron from Spin commented, "...Goldie has been doing time for a couple of years in London's hardcore techno and jungle scene where insanely speedy breakbeats mixed with goofy vocal snatches run on endless loop.
-But with "Inner City Life", he inhabits another realm altogether.
-Like Marvin Gaye ruminating while rushing, he fades a breathtaking vocal by Diane Charlemagne (plus muted trumpet) in and out of ethereal beats.
+In a separate review for NME in November 1994, Howe said, "This is it.
+Metalhead Goldie has finally fashioned a sound fusing so many of the present's finer elements that is timeless.
+As the track unfolds through Diane Charlemagne's spellbinding vocal hex and the splintered breakbeats you get flash-frames from a parallel landscape — fragments of soul, jungle, iced-out ambience — all encased in a holographic production that looms up like a physical presence.
+A soundtrack for life, wherever you choose to live it."
+NME editor Ted Kessler felt "it's like something from the first Soul II Soul album cross-pollinated with a ferocious breakbeat programmed by Captain Kirk.
+Very space-age, very new but not quite fully realised this time."
+Simon Reynolds for The Observer said it "could turn out to be jungle's breakthrough masterpiece".
+Brad Beatnik from the RM Dance Update named it Tune of the Week and considered it "perhaps the most talked about record of this month".
+He added, "The use of the strings and strong female vocals are the defining characteristics on a tune that deserves a standing ovation."
+Another RM editor, James Hamilton, noted that Charlemagne "calmly wails in jazz samba style through swirling shrill strings and explosively skittering 0-155-0bpm jungle beats, weird and atmospheric".
+Andrew Diprose from Smash Hits also gave it four out of five, writing, "Goldie is the closest we have to a jungle pop star and 'Inner City Life' is the tune that put him there!
+A soft, haunting track with the infamous rolling jungle beats, hard yet, erm, soft."
+Charles Aaron from Spin commented, "Like Marvin Gaye ruminating while rushing, he fades a breathtaking vocal by Diane Charlemagne (plus muted trumpet) in and out of ethereal beats.
 Fraught with dub's tensely apocalyptic vision and techno's hopeful twitch, this is finally the sound of an urban pulse that acknowledges both black and white expressions and tensions, and the feeling of coming up, going down, and needing to keep dancing forever.
 No other jungle I've heard has sounded like this.
 Or any other dance music, for that matter."
 Shane Danielsen from The Sydney Morning Herald noted the "swirling strings" of the track, "underpinned by complex poly-rhythms and booming subsonics."